This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

-Some things that affect results unrelated to food is activity levels and the type of exercise that you do, stress levels, the amount of quality sleep.
+Some things that affect results unrelated to food are activity levels and the type of exercise that you do, stress levels, the amount of quality sleep.

-Most people follow a keto lifestyle for the initial goal to lose belly fat.
+Most people follow a keto lifestyle for the initial goal of losing belly fat.

 When you are eating keto, you want to start with your long-term intention.

 Understand what your goal is and make a sensible nutrition and diet plan.
 Set up the correct calorie deficit set up for your target weight.